Best Monitors for MacBook and Mac Mini (2026)

 Important Caveats

-- Prices are US MSRP as of March 2026 and fluctuate significantly — Amazon sales, Prime Day, and Black Friday regularly discount monitors 15-30%
+- Prices are current US Amazon listings as of June 2026 and fluctuate significantly — Amazon sales, Prime Day, and Black Friday regularly discount monitors 15-30%

-- The Apple Studio Display XDR was announced March 3, 2026 and has limited availability; some pricing is based on pre-order data
+- The Apple Studio Display XDR was announced March 3, 2026; Amazon stock is thin (often "only a few left") and pricing moves with availability

 - macOS text rendering depends heavily on pixel density — 4K at 27 inches (163 PPI) looks noticeably less sharp than 5K (218 PPI) to most users